carpentries-incubator/ml4bio-workshop/_episodes/05-log-regression.md

 ### Step 2 Train Classifiers

 In this workshop not all of the hyperparameters from the software will be covered.
-Those that we don't cover, we will be using the default settings.
+For those that we don't cover, we will use the default settings.
-- Penalty can be l1 or l2 norm.
+- Penalty can be L1 or L2 norm.
-This parameter is used in reguralization and, although, there is an option not to use reguralization, in this workshop we will only be focusing on the example when we use reguralization.
+This parameter is used in regularization.
+Although there is an option not to use reguralization, in this workshop we will always use reguralization, following common practices in real applications.
-- C is an inverse of reguralization strength.
-Smaller values mean stronger regularization.
+- C is the inverse of the regularization strength.
+Smaller values of C mean stronger regularization.

 #### Regularization